 Colorado Damage Prevention Program Characterization

-Based on information provided by damage prevention stakeholders in each state, PHMSA has characterized State damage prevention programs relative to nine elements of effective damage prevention programs.
-This can help stakeholders better understand the successes of and challenges to the State’s damage prevention program, where the program may need improvement, and where PHMSA can focus further assistance.
+Working with key damage prevention stakeholders in each State, PHMSA has characterized State damage prevention programs relative to the nine elements of effective damage prevention programs, as cited by Congress in the Pipeline Inspection, Protection, Enforcement and Safety (PIPES) Act of 2006.
+This characterization is intended to help all stakeholders better understand the successes of and challenges to their State’s damage prevention program and where the program may need improvement.
+This characterization can also help PHMSA determine where it can focus further assistance.
 More information is available regarding PHMSA’s State Damage Prevention Program Characterization (SDPPC) initiative.

-Following is the characterization of Colorado’s damage prevention program.
+Below is a depiction of the most recent overall characterization of Colorado's damage prevention program.

 |Colorado State Damage Prevention Program Characterization||Effective Damage Prevention Program Element|